 This includes potential liability for any action resulting in damage or loss to any part of MCEC’s facilities—including our distribution lines.
 Whether you are a homeowner, a contractor, or a visitor on someone’s property, if MCEC’s lines (or, equipment) are damaged by accidents, acts of carelessness, or improper notification to SC811, the responsible party will be held liable for repair costs associated with their actions.
 This can include something as simple as cutting a tree onto a powerline, digging around underground lines, or 3rd party vehicle incidents resulting in damage to our system and related equipment.

-Also, as hunting season approaches, remember, as any good hunter should, to plan every shot.
+As hunting season continues, remember, as any good hunter should, to plan every shot.
 Hunters can also be held liable for damages to power lines, associated equipment and fiber optic cables.
 Whether intentional or not, you are responsible for your actions.
 Some repairs can be very costly; and MCEC strives to keep operating expenses down for all members by making every effort to recover costs from any party responsible for facility damages.

 This is a collaborative effort